 Mom!
-It’s a simple, one-syllable word, yet approximately 50% of the time I hear it, I nearly bite my own tongue in half — intentionally.
+It’s a simple, one-syllable word, yet approximately 50% of the time I hear it, I almost bite my own tongue in half — intentionally.
 Why?
 Because there’s one of me, and four of them.
 Now, I’m no Jimmie the Greek, but that’s some shit odds.
-And odds are, they need something, and they need it now.
+And odds are, they need something, now.
 Or at least, they think they do.
-Nevertheless, chances are I’ll be in the middle of meeting one child’s needs when another one of my hormone-infested roommates makes his or her desperate situation known to this hormone-receding mom from all the way across the house, give or take a level.
+And chances are I’ll be in the middle of meeting one child’s needs when another one of my hormone-infested roommates makes his or her desperate situation known to this hormone-receding mom from across the house, give or take a floor.

 “Do not yell at me from across the house!”
 I yell, from across the house, followed by a four-step recommendation on how to solve their problem, while the kid in front of me stares blankly, as if to say, “I can’t wait to go to college,” to which I want to reply, “Same here.”

 Trying to stay in the moment is exhausting when two or three other people want you in their moments.
 How come there’s no book for that?
 Maybe I’ll write it.
 I’ll call it Mindfulness for Mommies: My Ass.